peele/plantuml-preview/README.md

 - 'Zoom To Fit' option

 ## Configuration
+- 'Graphviz Dot Location': Path to dot executable
-- 'Jar Location': Path to PlantUML jar
+- 'PlantUML Jar Location': Path to PlantUML jar
-- 'Java': Command to execute java
+- 'Java': Path to java executable
 - 'Zoom To Fit': The initial setting for new preview panes

 ## Possible Future Improvements